Skip to main content

 13 mentions Positive Neutral Negative

-Overall, the game's optimization has received mixed reviews, with some players experiencing performance issues and bugs, particularly on older PCs.
-While many found the game to run smoothly, others noted that it could be better optimized, leading to concerns about GPU strain.
-Despite these issues, players generally agree that the game remains playable.
+Overall, the game's optimization has received mixed reviews, with some players experiencing performance issues and high GPU usage, particularly on older PCs.
+While many found the game to run smoothly without significant problems, others noted that it is poorly optimized, suggesting that improvements are needed for a better experience.

 • “Creative, simple premise, interesting story and everything runs smoothly.”